-P90X is an extreme workout routine, spearheaded by fitness celebrity Tony Horton, and used throughout the world to burn fat and build muscle tone.
-The system is primarily made up of 12 DVD workouts ranging from 60 to 90 minutes, which are performed five to seven days a week depending on the schedule you choose.
-The P90X system also includes a diet plan, which is recommended to help increase results.
-You can choose to follow this diet or create a healthy diet plan of your own.
+Spearheaded by fitness celebrity Tony Horton, P90X is an extreme workout routine aimed at burning fat and building muscle.
+The system incudes 12 DVD workouts ranging from 60 to 90 minutes, which are performed five to seven days a week depending on the schedule you choose.

 Video of the Day